Sunday 25th November

 “What the hell, Rach?”

-“Uh uh, just you, Rach,” said Bev.
+“Nuh uh, that’s just you, Rach,” said Bev.
 “I’m out.
-That salad you made me eat for lunch tasted like I’d rather be fat.”
+That salad you made me eat for lunch tasted like I’d rather be fat.
+I wouldn’t mind some of them orgasmic bananas though.”

 Bev nodded in agreement.
 “Yeah, my ex was a personal trainer and he told me that too,” she said, eyeing up the cucumbers.
 “So I had a fling with a black guy.”